 Working Papers

-Talking to a Chatbot: AI Recommendations and Beliefs Updating
+Talking to a Chatbot: AI Recommendations and Belief Updating

 Job Market Paper